 This Day In Writing History

-On September 25th, 1897, the legendary American novelist William Faulkner was born.
-He was born William Cuthbert Falkner in New Albany, Mississippi.
-He was named after his great-grandfather, a colonel in the Confederate Army and an important figure in Northern Mississippi.
+On September 25th, 1897, the legendary American writer William Faulkner was born.
+He was born William Cuthbert Falkner in New Albany, Mississippi, named after his great-grandfather, a colonel in the Confederate Army and an important figure in Northern Mississippi.

 A town in nearby Tippah County had also been named after him.
 When Faulkner was four years old, the family moved to Oxford, Mississippi, where he would live on and off for the rest of his life.

 Oxford became the model for the town of Jefferson in Faulkner's writings.
 It was located in Lafayette County, which served as the model for Faulkner's fictional Yoknapatawpha County.

 As a teenager, Faulkner planned to marry his girlfriend Estelle Oldham, but another suitor, Cornell Franklin, proposed first, and Estelle's parents demanded that she marry him because he came from a respectable family.

 Ten years later, her marriage fell apart and she divorced Cornell in April of 1929.
 Two months after Estelle's divorce was finalized, William Faulkner married her.